-Copenhagen trio Baby In Vain brought their dueling guitars, corrosive vocals and manic percussion to Camden Assembly on Monday night, and though they deserved a bigger crowd (pesky Monday night gigs), they still took us ‘To Heaven and Back’.
+Copenhagen trio Baby In Vain brought their dueling guitars, corrosive vocals and manic percussion to Camden Assembly on Monday night, and they took us ‘To Heaven and Back’.
 We’ve been following Andrea, Lola, & Benedicte since they released their EP For The Kids in 2016, and we’re hooked on their achingly cool sounds.

 Baby In Vain’s performance style is as captivating and eclectic as the tracks they’ve produced, and our only criticism is that they didn’t play the mind-melting ‘Martha’s View’, the lead single from For The Kids.
 The jagged synths on ‘The Urge’ and the visceral glory of ‘Jesusfreaks’ live however, acted as fair compensation for this oversight.
 Their current UK tour ends on October 21st in Oxford, so don’t miss out on your chance to see one of the coolest live bands around.
 Grab your tickets here.